qoiz12/Minecraft-China-Guide/Readme.md

 VPN (Hong Kong or China IP Required, Need a VPN?
 Check out the VPN-LIST.md)

 Step 1:
 Enable your VPN make sure the VPN is set to either China or Hong Kong.
-Rest Coming soon!
+Rest of guide Coming soon!

 # Forums
 Visit the official Minecraft China forums https://mc.netease.com/ and login with your 163 or yeah.net account.